Apply for an IPA licence

-Applicants are required to show that they are fit and proper to act as an IP; that they meet acceptable requirements as to education and practical training and experience; and that they have in place security or caution for the proper performance of their functions.
+Applicants are required to show that they are fit and proper to act as Insolvency Practitioners (IPs); that they meet acceptable requirements as to education and practical training and experience; and that they have in place security or caution for the proper performance of their functions.

 Only individuals – not companies or partnerships – can be authorised as IPs.

-Period of Authorisation: Authorisations are issued for a period of not more than twelve months ending on 31 December.
+Period of Licence: Licences are issued for twelve months ending on 31 December.
 Renewals can take place each year.

-An applicant may specify a forward date on which he/she wishes his/her authorisation to be effective; but he/she may not act as an IP until his/her application has been granted.
+An applicant may specify a forward date on which he/she wishes his/her licence to be effective; but he/she may not act as an IP until his/her application has been granted.

-Continuity of Authorisation: An applicant seeking to move his/her authorisation from another recognised professional body or the Secretary of State for Business, Energy and Industrial Strategy to the IPA should ensure that his/her application is received by the IPA no later than eight weeks before his/her current authorisation is due to expire to allow time for checks and any queries to be cleared, and for consideration by the Membership & Authorisation Committee.
+Continuity of Licence: An applicant seeking to move his/her licence from another Recognised Professional Body or the Secretary of State for Business, Energy and Industrial Strategy to the IPA should make their application eight weeks before his/her current licence is due to expire, to allow time for the licence approval process to take place.

-Authorisation upgrade from non appointment taker to appointment taker is available at any time during an individuals career as an IP.
-Complete our authorisation upgrade form to apply to the M&A Committee.
+Licence upgrades from non-appointment taker to appointment taker are available at any time during an individual’s career as an IP.
+Complete our licence upgrade form to apply.

-Information: The IPA may pass all and any information about an authorisation holder and his/her practice as it considers appropriate to The Insolvency Services or to other recognised professional bodies under the published Memorandum of Understanding between The Insolvency Services and the bodies, and may receive information about him/her and him/her practice from them.
+Information: The IPA may pass all and any information about a licence holder and his/her practice as it considers appropriate to the Insolvency Service or to other Recognised Professional Bodies under the published Memorandum of Understanding between the Insolvency Service and the bodies, and may receive information about him/her and his/her practice from them.

-In the event of removal of an authorisation or an authorisation holder’s incapacity or death, the IPA will pass such relevant information as it may have about the cases to which he/she was appointed to the IP(s) appointed to succeed him/her as office holder.
+In the event of removal of a licence or a licence holder’s incapacity or death, the IPA will pass such relevant information as it may have about the cases to which he/she was appointed to the IP(s) appointed to succeed him/her as office holder.